 “The longer I worked in the industry the more uncomfortable I felt with the overconsumption and wastefulness inherent in fashion,” she says.
 “It didn’t align with my personal values, so I decided to … create a brand with a responsible model.”

 Nelson is committed to making sustainable pieces with a slow-fashion, small-batch model.
-Eighty per cent of Made By Nelson’s sandals are made in-house in the designer’s Melbourne studio (which is powered by solar energy).
+Eighty per cent of Nelson Made’s sandals are made in-house in the designer’s Melbourne studio (which is powered by solar energy).
 “Our more complex heeled styles are made responsibly in China,” Nelson says.
 The plan is to bring all production to Melbourne by 2021.

 “We source materials with the lowest possible environmental and human impact,” she explains.
 This includes vegetable-tanned leathers that are dyed with less harmful chemicals than chromium-tanned hides.
 Leathers are from Australia, Italy and China.